barryclark/jekyll-now/archive.md

 title: Thoughts & Takeways Archive
 permalink: /COVID19/archive/
 ---
+### May 13th thoughts & takeways:

+* The huge boost in traffic expected on Mother's Day didn't really happen.
+The volume on Sunday was higher than the previous week but not far from the trend that has been in place over the past two weeks.

+* Yesterday's volume was the lowest for a Tuesday since April 6th.
+This was caused by the significant rain we got yesterday.
+This is also shown in the slower speeds & higher number of traffic incidents.

+***

 ### May 10th thoughts & takeways:

 * The traffic volume recovery rate appears to be slowly increasing.
 This past week's growth is about 6% which is higher than the previous rate of about 10% per month.